 So, there really are many factors to consider when designing mobile learning.
 These will invariably change and evolve over time and will also depend on your customer’s specific need or requirement.

-The key principles to remember when designing your mobile learning are
+4 Key principles to remember when designing mobile learning

 - Know the device(s) you are designing for – getting this agreed from the start will enable you to know your design limitations early on and will be invaluable when thinking specifically about learner interaction.

 - Design with the smallest device firmly in mind – when you are designing for multiple devices, you want the learning experience to be functional on each mobile device.